Skip to main content

 In addition to this, we’ve done so much work to automate internal processes, making the release of up-to-date API documentation a minutes-long process (it normally could take several hours).
 We’ve also moved the site feedback from UserVoice to GitHub, making it that much easier to actually provide feedback, track progress and assign work items to the right people for follow-up.

-And of course, the lovable @docsmsft (the mascot’s name is Doc, by the way) grew from a mere 5,000 followers to 16,000 - we really did catch people’s attention with (ocassionally humorous) tweets this year.
+And of course, the lovable @docsmsft (the mascot’s name is Doc, by the way) grew from a mere 5,000 followers to 16,000 - we really did catch people’s attention with (occasionally humorous) tweets this year.

 2019 Goal: Ship more developer experiences and reach out to more customers to get their feedback and insights.